Climate Governance in South Africa

-- Strengthen the political commitment to, and prioritisation of, climate change mitigation in national and cross-party agendas, particularly with respect to the issue’s linkages to other national priorities (poverty, unemployment, growth).
+- Strengthen the political commitment to, and prioritisation of, the transition to a zero emissions society – and climate change mitigation more broadly - in national and cross-party agendas, particularly concerning linkages to other national priorities (poverty, unemployment, growth).

-- Pass the Draft Climate Change Bill to solidify institutional capacity and processes that will drive the implementation of ambitious climate policy.
+- Pass the draft Climate Change Bill and other outstanding legislation and regulations to solidify institutional capacity and processes that will drive the implementation of ambitious climate policy.

 South Africa's Climate Governance

 These tables from the report give an overview and analysis of the key factors of South Africa's governance to enable effective climate action.
-We look at the country's key institutions, strategies, targets and legislation, as well at a sectoral level for the electricity & heating and industry sectors.
+We have looked at the country's key institutions, strategies, targets and legislation.